Updated: Jul 28

 Gamblin 1980 Oil Paints - Student Grade, Budget Friendly

-The main difference between the 1980 set and the artists oils is that in student sets sometimes a "filler" is mixed in with the raw color pigments which makes it so these sets use less pigment per tube than the artist oils.
+The main difference between the 1980 set and the artists oils is that a filler is mixed in with the raw color pigments which makes it so these sets use less pigment per tube than the artist oils.
 I still use these sparingly in paintings that I sell.

 Daler-Rowney Georgian Oil Paints - Cheapest Student Grade Option

-You can't get much better than $3.14 a tube at the cheapest and these oil paints are MUCH better quality (and cheaper) than the student grade "basics" sets you can pick up at your local craft stores.
+You can't get much better than $3 - $4 a tube and these oil paints are MUCH better quality (and cheaper) than the student grade "basics" sets you can pick up at your local craft stores.

 Mediums are what you use to thin the paint and make it easier to mix and work with.
 There are many different types of mediums out there, some quicken drying time, others will slow the drying time.
-Below is just what I have used, there are other brands and mediums available, but I am only listing what I have used.
+Below is just what I have used.

 Refined Linseed Oil: (Gamblin) This medium slows paint drying time.
 I mix it with a little odorless mineral spirits to help speed the drying time.
 You do not need to use very much of this medium, the smallest 4.2oz bottle that I bought is still only halfway through after more than a year.